awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-application-kinesisstreamsinput.md

 The `KinesisStreamsInput` property type specifies an Amazon Kinesis stream as the streaming source for an Amazon Kinesis Data Analytics application\.

- `KinesisStreamsInput` is a property of the [Kinesis Data Analytics Application Input](aws-properties-kinesisanalytics-application-input.md) property type\.
+ `KinesisStreamsInput` is a property of the [Input](aws-properties-kinesisanalytics-application-input.md) property type\.

 ## Syntax<a name="aws-properties-kinesisanalytics-application-kinesisstreamsinput-syntax"></a>